 'Black Panther' poised to become an Oscars heavyweight

-NEW YORK (AP) — "Black Panther" has, in a way, already been the Oscars.
+NEW YORK (AP) — "Black Panther" has, in a way, already been to the Oscars.

 Much of the film's cast was eagerly highlighted at March's ceremony: a welcome splash of blockbuster luster at an Academy Awards that largely lacked it.
 "Black Panther" had at the time already been in theaters for a few weeks, leading host Jimmy Kimmel to note: